Parenting Tips 9 min read

 Q. What is the typical deworming medicine for kids, and what is the dosage?

 A: Common deworming medications include albendazole and mebendazole.
 These are often available as a syrup or chewable tablet.
-The dosage is critical and depends on the child’s age, weight, and the type of worm.
+The dosage depends on the child’s age, weight, and the type of worm.
 A doctor must prescribe the correct medication and dosage.
 Typically, it’s a single dose, but sometimes a follow-up dose is needed.

 Q. Are home remedies effective for deworming children?